 For a developing country to take on some debt for its development and running the government is not an unusual thing but the real issue is, how much and what kind of debt one takes on that is important.

 What are the kind of pressures that are contributing to the accumulation of this debt.
-In our case, we have domestic debt, international debt, circular debt and quasi-debt.
+In our case, we have domestic debt, international debt, circular debt, and quasi-debt.
 The latter is that of power companies where the government has guaranteed returns or tariffs.
-Pakistan has a debt limitation law called Fiscal Responsibility and Debt Limitation Act which was passed in 2005.
+Pakistan has a debt limitation law called the Fiscal Responsibility and Debt Limitation Act which was passed in 2005.

 The real issue is, that we are taking out lots of debt for very inefficient investment ventures.

 The law states that our overall debt should not exceed 60%, our current debt to GDP is around 67%, which is a violation of our law.
 It was coming down very rapidly, in fact, it had come down to about 54% of GDP by 2008, from there it has gone back up again to 67%, maybe even higher.

 The second issue is we have to see how sustainable is the foreign debt.
 Foreign debt is being driven by large current account deficits where the trade deficit is ballooning.
 We import a lot more than what we export and as a result, we have to finance that through debt.
 There are other ways for financing; Investments that should come into the country, but that’s not happening.

 Even though remittances do finance the trade deficits to an extent, the trade deficit is still very large.
 That inevitably becomes a problem because if you can’t raise more than that to repay the old debt then you end up losing your reserves and if you lose your reserves, it’s destabilizing for the economy as the rupee loses its value very sharply.